VisionCapsule/sms2slack/README.md

 Also, this may be a good time to make sure that our blockchain implementation is able to Validate the Integrity of the blocks!

+If you are looking for a bit more of challenge - make our blockchain run on multiple nodes, on different machines!
+(While still staying in sync.)